HL7/smart-app-launch/spec/index.md

 from the EHR authorization server during the authorization process described below.

-Once an app receives a launch request, it enters an authorization flow by redirectingthe user agent to the EHR's authorize endpoint.
+Once an app receives a launch request, it requests authorization to access a FHIR resource by causing the browser to navigate to the EHR's authorization endpoint.
 Based on pre-defined rules and possibly end-user authorization, the EHR authorization server either grants the request by returning an authorization code to the app’s redirect URL, or denies the request.
-The app then exchanges the authorization code for an access token, which the app presents to the EHR’s resource server to obtain the FHIR resource.
+The app then exchanges the authorization code for an access token, which the app presents to the EHR’s resource server to access requested FHIR resources.
 If a refresh token is returned along with the access token, the app may use this to request a new access token, with the same scope, once the access token expires.

 ## SMART "launch sequence"